shyamal2411/Acticlass/README.md

 ### 6. Activity Screen

 - **Teacher:**
-  On the activity screen, the teacher will be able to select any particular group that the teacher is a part of.
-The stats are displayed in the form of bar graphs for an entire week and can be selected for any day of the week to get the activities as a list of that particular day, which holds attendance, rewards and penalties for every student.
+  On the activity screen of the Acticlass application, the teacher will be able to select any particular group that the teacher is a part of and the activity screen displays stats in the form of bar graphs for an entire week and can be selected for any day of the week to get the activities as a list of that particular day, which holds attendance, rewards and penalties activities of every student in that group.
+The user will be able to navigate through previous and next week above the stats.

 - **Student:**
-On the activity screen, the student will be able to see all his/her activities, such as attendance rewards and penalties for any week and group that the student is part of.
-The list of activities is displayed for any particular day selected in the week.
+On the activity screen of the Acticlass application, the student will be able to see all his/her activities, such as attendance rewards and penalties for any week and selected group in the group dropdown menu that the student is part of.
+The list of activities is displayed for any particular day selected in the week as a list of activities.
+The user will be able to navigate through previous and next week above the stats.

   <p align='center' style='margin-top:20px'>
   <img src='Acticlass-App/src/assets/activitiesScreen.png' alt='ActivityScreen' height='400'>